-Large-scale project in an exceptional setting.
+A large-scale project in an exceptional setting.

-This new cultural centre is composed of three distinct structures: The Manoir de Ban, its farm and a new one in the museum which will offer modern scenographic, multimedia and cinema spaces.
+This new cultural centre is composed of three distinct structures: the Manoir de Ban, its farm and a new one in the museum, which will offer modern scenographic, multimedia and cinema spaces.

 Throughout this large-scale project, the A+W teams worked to meet the challenges and expectations of the project owner.
 Experienced in multi-disciplinary projects, the A+W teams worked tirelessly to design, plan and monitor the heating, ventilation, cooling, sanitary, electrical, sound, lighting, building automation, acoustics and building physics installations.
 Their close collaboration with the operator's scenographers further reinforced the astonishing feeling of the artist's omnipresence.